top of page

 From 2019 to 2022, Perez released music under the name My Lonely Bench, a project that began as private expression and evolved into a formative compositional laboratory.
 Through releases including Lonely Bench EP (2019), I Think I’m Fine (2021), and later singles drawn from the unreleased concluding album A Seclusion Room, 2019–2022, the project explored themes of loneliness, longing, and emotional searching.
 Though once considered closed, My Lonely Bench remains an essential root in Perez’s artistic development and continues to inform his compositional voice.

-As a performer and collaborator, Perez is known for his strong sense of time, musical honesty, and grounding presence.
-He has performed alongside artists including Ernest Dawkins, Derrick Gardner, and Pharez Whitted, and continues to engage Chicago’s jazz community across generations.
 In 2023, Perez was awarded the Kiewit–Wang Scholarship through the Jazz Institute of Chicago, which supported private study with bassist Dennis Carroll.
 He currently studies at Wilbur Wright College, where he is pursuing an Associate’s degree while continuing to perform, compose, and develop new work.
-In 2025 and 2026, he performed thrice with one of the Northwestern Small Jazz Combos.
+In 2025 and 2026, he performed multiple times with one of the Northwestern Small Jazz Combos while enrolled at Wright.